Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Sparsification Methods

 \subsection{Proximal Methods}

-Proximal methods include two kinds of sparsity-inducing regularization in learning models and solving the optimization problem with proximal-based algorithms.
-These methods are used in sparsity learning, which is able to cut down the number of parameters in deep learning models.
-Also, the communication of distributed deep learning can benefit from the sparsity. $L0$-and $L1$-norms of parameters are most frequently used for these kinds of methods \cite{CommEffiDisSpar}\cite{AsynCoordD}.
+Proximal methods involve two kinds of sparsity-inducing regularization in learning models and solving the optimization problem with proximal-based algorithms.
+These methods are utilized for sparsity learning to reduce the number of parameters in deep learning models.
+Additionally, the communication of distributed deep learning can benefit from the sparsity. $L0$-and $L1$-norms of parameters are commonly used for these methods ~\citep{CommEffiDisSpar,AsynCoordD}.

-In \cite{AsynDisMLspar}, Grishchenko et al. firstly combined the Proximal method, coordinate descent, and random sparsification together.
-For the workers, this method computes a local update, including a randomly selected subset of coordinates.
-For the master, it aggregates and averages all updates from workers that join the computation in the current iteration, then computes the proximity operator of the regularizer at the averaged updates.
+Grishchenko et al.~\citep{AsynDisMLspar} firstly combined the Proximal method, coordinate descent, and random sparsification together.
+The workers compute a local update using a randomly selected subset of coordinates, while the master aggregates and averages all updates from workers and computes the proximity operator of the regularizer at the averaged updates.

-Tsuzuku et al. \cite{VarianceGradCompression} developed a novel method to reduce the communication overhead.
-When training a batch of samples, some gradient elements are ambiguous \cite{VarianceGradCompression}.
-It means that some elements have low-amplitude but high-variance values, which may bring futile updates to the global model.
-Based on this observation, it only sends elements with small enough variance to get the sparsity of communication.
-By controlling the hyper-parameters, their algorithm is able to attain the high-rate sparsity.
+To reduce communication overhead, Tsuzuku et al. ~\citep{VarianceGradCompression} developed a novel method that sends only gradient elements with small enough variance during training.
+They observed that some gradient elements are ambiguous, with low-amplitude but high-variance values, which may lead to futile updates to the global model.
+By controlling hyperparameters, their algorithm achieves high-rate sparsity.

-Ivkin et al. \cite{NIPS2019_9473} exploited a technique that is widely adopted in distributed systems, Count Sketch \cite{Charikar2002FFI}.
-It compresses a gradient vector $G$ into a sketch $S(G)$ of size $O(1/\epsilon \log n)$., which can approximate every coordinate of $G$ and the $l_2$ norm of the entire gradient.
-Every worker sends this sketched gradient to the server, and the server recovers the $d$ largest coordinates of the sum of gradients and then performs the update.